mabl3/metagraphInterface/README.md

 $ make
 ```

-If you built `metagraph` with Folly but Folly is in a non-standard location,
+If you have built `metagraph` with Folly but Folly is in a non-standard location,
 specify the path to `libfolly.a` in the `cmake` command using `-DFOLLY_PATH=/path/to/folly/lib`

 ### Running Unit tests